-Dr. Astion is a clinical pathologist who is Division Chief of Laboratory Medicine at Seattle Childrens Hospital.
+Dr. Astion is a clinical pathologist who is Medical Director of the Department of Laboratories.
 For almost two decades he worked at the University of Washington, Department of Laboratory Medicine where he was a Professor and Director of Reference Laboratory Services and Associate Director of the Clinical Immunology Laboratory.

 He is the editor-in-chief of Patient Safety Focus, which appears quarterly within AACCs Clinical Laboratory News.
 He is currently working actively, through grants and intellectual property held by the University of Washington, with the insurance industry in the United States to create utilization management rules for clinical laboratory testing.